-Satisfaction surveys are conducted.
-The resident satisfaction survey conducted in 2021 was very positive across all items surveyed.
-An activities survey conducted in 2022 gave insight into activities popular with the current resident population and these have been taken into account in the design of the activities programme.
-Whānau and staff satisfaction survey were conducted in 2020 and these were also very positive, these have recently been sent out again to ascertain the views of staff and whānau.

-The Merivale management team also evaluates services through meetings with residents and their whānau (though these have been disrupted due to the COVID-19 pandemic).
+A resident satisfaction survey conducted in 2021 was primarily positive across the items surveyed, where deficits were found a corrective action response was documented.
+An activities survey undertaken in 2022 gave insight into activities popular with the current resident population and these have been taken into account in the design of the activities programme.
+A staff satisfaction survey completed in 2021 was also positive with corrective actions identified and documented where this was possible.
+The Village Palms also evaluates services through meetings with residents and their whānau (though these have been disrupted due to the COVID-19 pandemic).